turingschool/mod-0-project-fe/section1/reflection.md

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?

-  * Trello; specifically the log on screen.
+  * Trello; specifically the logon screen.
 When you type in your email, this data could be stored as a string.
 The password could be a Boolean, because it is either correct or not.
 A data number could be used as a two-factor authentication, that needs to be used to log on.

 7. In your own words, explain what concatenation is.